johnstonskj/johnstonskj.github.io/_posts/2023-03-14-CAREful-design-documents.md

 - Problem – What constraints does the existing system impose on our choices?
 What assumptions do we have about the current state?
 What risks exist in the current system?
-What effort are we expending to keep the current status quo?
+What effort are we expending to keep the current status quo?d
 - Potential Solutions – What additional constraints do they impose on us?
 What assumptions do we have about the solution and how it works?
   What risks do we see with the solution, and what effort will we need